JIAXINGUY/aaronstevenwhite.github.io/papers.md

 share: false
 ---

-All of the citations listed below are collected in the .bib file located [here](aaronstevenwhite.bib).
+All of the citations for published papers listed below are collected in the .bib file located [here](aaronstevenwhite.bib).

 {% for batch in site.data.papers %}